clojure/tools.nrepl/README.md

 # nREPL

+**This project's development moved to a new [nrepl/nrepl repository](http://github.com/nrepl/nrepl), outside of Clojure Contrib, after version 0.2.13**

 [nREPL](http://github.com/clojure/tools.nrepl) is a Clojure *n*etwork REPL that provides a REPL server and client, along with some common APIs of use to IDEs and other tools that may need to evaluate Clojure